Computer-Programming-B/MicrobitThermometer/README.md

 3. Modify the program to check the temperature every 2 seconds.
 If the thermometer reads a temperature higher or lower than the previous maximum or minimum, update the appropriate variable
 4. Modify the display to scroll 3 temperatures; current, maximum and minimum.
 The A button should display all three temperatures in Celsius and the B button should display the same temperatures converted to Fahrenheit.

-The Degree Symbol
+A technical note on the Degree Symbol °
 -----------------
 The degree symbol ° is not supported on the micro:bit.
 The micro:bit only supports ASCII characters 32 - 126 and the degree symbol ° is ASCII code 248.
 The asterix * or apostrophe ' are reasonable substitutes.
-(Note that the apostrophe ' is not the same as the single quote ' which has a special meaning in Python)
+(Note that even though they look very similar the apostrophe ' is not the same as the single quote ' which has a special meaning in Python.
+Python treats them differently because they have different ASCII codes)

 Extensions
 ----------